19aron98/Wind-Farm-Layout-Optimization/README.md

 # Wind Farm Layout Optimization

-This project focuses on optimizing the layout of a wind farm to maximize Annual Energy Production (AEP).
-Using a penalty-based gradient descent approach, the optimization considers wake effects, wind speed variations, and spatial constraints to ensure efficient turbine placement within a defined area.
+This repository contains the implementation of a wind farm layout optimization algorithm.
+The goal is to maximize Annual Energy Production (AEP) by optimizing turbine placements based on a wind speed map and considering wake effects.
+The solution uses a penalty method combined with gradient descent to handle spatial and physical constraints effectively.

 ## Project Objectives
 - **Maximizing AEP**: Place turbines in high wind-speed zones to maximize energy production.